ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Connection.Abort()

-An error with error identifier "ConnectionError" can (i.e., this is not guaranteed to happen) inform the application that the other side has aborted the Connection:
+A ConnectionError can inform the application that the other side has aborted the Connection; however, there is no guarantee that an abort will be signaled:

 Connection -> ConnectionError&lt;>